Nathan-reitan/SGT-Full-Stack/README.md

 # SGT-Full-Stack
-A full stack application utilizing React to render DOM elements with a PostgreSQL database communicating through an Express server
+A full stack grade table application utilizing React to render DOM elements with a PostgreSQL database communicating through an Express server